wp-plugins/eshop-shipping-extension/readme.txt

 1. The shipping mode selected is displayed next to the Shipping item in the order form, so you know what kind of service your client selected.

 == Changelog ==
+= 2.2 =
+* Added option to display shipping services as radio buttons instead of dropdown.
+Thanks to Russel Consulting, Inc. for sponsoring this addition.

 = 2.1.17 =
 * Added: filter usc_ese_filter_services_array to manipulate services (sort, change names, whatever you want to do).